• Brain atlas sensitivity

 which mcx

 inside MATLAB or GNU Octave.
-If the above command prints a path to the mcx.mex* file that you have installed, that means the MCXLAB is now installed on your MATLAB or Octave.
+If the above command prints a path to the mcx.mex* file that you have installed, that means MCXLAB is now installed on your MATLAB or Octave.
 Next, you need to verify if your GPU hardware is properly configured for MCX.
-You should run
+You should run:

 info=mcxlab('gpuinfo')

 If your system has an NVIDIA GPU and is properly configured, you should get non-empty output.
-Otherwise, please verify is your GPU driver was properly installed, and reinstall if needed.
+Otherwise, please verify that your GPU driver was properly installed, and reinstall if needed.

 MCXLAB: help info